 **NB: this Committee is open to airports only**

-The ACI-NA Operational and Technical Affairs Committee is the forum for the discussion and development of policies and programs that relate to airport planning, design, construction, operations and maintenance.
+The ACI-NA Operations, Planning, Safety, Infrastructure, & Development Committee is the forum for the discussion and development of policies and programs that relate to airport planning, design, construction, operations and maintenance.

 Public Safety & Security